Clean Water Fund

 The Minnesota Well Code ensures that private wells are properly located and constructed.
 However, once the well is put into service, private well users are responsible for properly maintaining their well, testing it regularly, and treating the water when necessary.

-- Private Well Education and Outreach
+- Private Well Education and Outreach.

-- Private Well Protection Household Survey
+- Private Well Protection Household Survey.

-- Private Well Protection Arsenic Study
+- Private Well Protection Arsenic and Radium Studies.

 Private well education and outreach